umair8794/Business-Books-Keeper-v2/README.md

 - Windows Presentation Foundation (WPF) - Frond end
 - SQlite - Database

 The intention / inspiration for this project is to keep data layer same but replace front end with latest technology stack to make it cross platform.
+Hence the v2 in the repo name :)

 ## Technology stack